Ethics, Sourcing, Protests

-- All competitors in interpretation events (Dramatic Interpretation, Humorous Interpretation, Duo Interpretation, Program Oral Interpretation, Oral Interpretation of Literature) should be prepared to provide a link or screen share to both the original source material (original printed source, printout of source from NFL approved website, photocopy of entire printed source) in case of a challenge.
+- All competitors in interpretation events (Dramatic Interpretation, Humorous Interpretation, Program Oral Interpretation, Oral Interpretation of Literature) should be prepared to provide a link or screen share to both the original source material and cutting.

 - All competitors in Original Oratory and Original Works must be prepared with a link to their script with a works cited list.

-- All competitors in Extemporaneous Speaking, Informative Speaking, Public Forum, Lincoln-Douglas, and Congressional Debate should be able to produce all quoted sources.
+- All competitors in Extemporaneous Speaking, Informative Speaking, Public Forum, Lincoln-Douglas, and Congressional Debate should be able to produce links to all quoted sources.

 The members of the MFA committee of officers and moderators present shall have full power to adjudicate any protest, dispute, or interpretation of the rules.
 Protests must be filed by a coach or judge via this form, which asks you to provide:

-- Name of coach filing protest (a coach of record must file the protest) and school, city, state.
+- Name of coach filing protest (a coach of record must file the protest) and school.

 - Code of person/team being protested.